Watch Episode One here or skip to sections which interest you marked below.

 We need to cook and stay in.
 Meal planning needs to be strategic so when we brave the store we can get in and get out.
 But when we can’t find our default foods we’re too overwhelmed with all that is swirling around us to be creative.
 Sometimes we’re too distracted and tired to even think.

 I started the month trying three times to outrun the outbreak.
-When my travel blogging conference in Sicily was cancelled last minute (thankfully, given the crisis that hit full force a week later), I considered using my connecting flight to New York City and spending spring break there.
+When my travel blogging conference in Sicily was canceled last minute (thankfully, given the crisis that hit full force a week later), I considered using my connecting flight to New York City and spending spring break there.
 When the Coronavirus was reported there, I booked a flight to Florida but canceled within 24 hours because they were being hit, too.
 For most of us, there’s nowhere else to run and home is the only place to hide.

 But we’re also learning that being grounded can be grounding.